Biomass heating plant; application for a grant

 - Biomass heating systems with flue gas heat exchangers (economizers) or flue gas condensation systems receive a subsidy of five percent of the eligible costs in addition to the basic subsidy.

-- Biomass heating systems with the use of newly installed solar heat receive a subsidy of five percent or ten percent of the eligible costs in addition to the basic subsidy if solar coverage exceeds ten percent or 20 percent, respectively.
+- Biomass heating systems with the use of newly installed solar heat receive a subsidy of five percent or ten percent of the eligible costs from a solar coverage of ten percent or 20 percent, respectively, in addition to the basic subsidy.

 Essential eligibility requirements: